WerewolvesRevamped/Werewolves-Roles/WWRF Guide.md

 ### Other Parameters

-Other trigger paramaters are marked by curly brackets: {}.
-Curly brackets in this section do __not__ signfiy type markers like in the rest of the document.
-When using several other parameters their curly bracket blocks are combined, e.g. `{Forced, Direct}`.
+Other trigger parameters are marked by curly brackets: {}.
+Curly brackets in this section do __not__ signify type markers like in the rest of the document.
+When using several other parameters, their curly bracket blocks are combined, e.g. `{Forced, Direct}`.

-To make a prompting trigger forced, a Trigger Compulsion cane set by specifying `{Forced}`.
-By default a forced trigger randomly selects a target where necessary.
-If a forced trigger should select a specific target use `{Forced: <Default Target>}` instead.
+To make a prompting trigger forced, a Trigger Compulsion can be set by specifying `{Forced}`.
+By default, a forced trigger randomly selects a target where necessary.
+If a forced trigger should select a specific target, use `{Forced: <Default Target>}` instead.

 To make a trigger unaffected by redirections, specify `{Direct}`.

-To make a trigger no perform a vist (which also makes it unaffected by redirections!), specify `{Visitless}`.
+To make a trigger not perform a visit (which also makes it unaffected by redirections!), specify `{Visitless}`.

+To make it so that a trigger's prompt is deleted when it is ignored/not executed, specify `{Vanishing}`.

 ### Prompt Overwrites

 Prompt overwrites are marked by vertical brackets: ||.

-By default a prompting trigger will generate a prompt message code name and look it up in the prompt message file.
-To overwrite the default behaivor, you can specify the name of a custom prompt.
+By default, a prompting trigger will generate a prompt message code name and look it up in the prompt message file.
+To overwrite the default behavior, you can specify the name of a custom prompt.
 For example, `|custom.prompt.1|` would look up the prompt text for `custom.prompt.1`.

 To additionally mark a prompt as silent (which skips the ping), you may specify `silent:` before the prompt name, e.g. `|silent:custom.prompt.1|`.

 ## Conditions

-Conditions are a part of the formalization that can be used in several places (Restrictions and Process/Evaluate) to limit execution of abilities to certain situations.
+Conditions are a part of the formalization that can be used in several places (Restrictions and Process/Evaluate) to limit the execution of abilities to certain situations.

 The following conditions exist: